 The Bi Writers Association (BWA) organizes the Bisexual Book Awards, and its annual multi-arts reading and awards ceremony.
 We are the foremost voice promoting bisexual books, bi writers, bisexual writing and bi-themed arts and culture in America.
 BWA works to dispel myths and stereotypes about bisexuality and promotes bi visibility.
 BWA has organized readings, panels, a summit, film programs, educational workshops and in-service trainings.
 We provide networking email lists for bi writers and readers, book lists, educational handouts and a media guide.
 BWA has the most extensive library of bisexual books of anywhere in the world.

 BWA membership includes bi writers in all genres: journalism, fiction, non-fiction, poetry, erotica, songwriting, plays, TV and movie scripts.

-Her groundbreaking anthology, Best Bi Short Stories, is the first bisexual literary fiction anthology ever published (2014.)
+Lambert's groundbreaking anthology, Best Bi Short Stories, was the first bisexual literary fiction anthology ever published (2014.)
 She has a chapter in Bisexuality in Education: Erasure, Exclusion and the Absence of Intersectionality edited by Maria Pallotta-Chiarolli, Routledge.
 Her national bisexual column on Examiner.com informed readers from 2009 to 2016 and she is also published by LGBTQ America Today Encyclopedia, Huffington Post, Advocate.com, Curve Magazine, Lambda Literary Review, Journal of Bisexuality, Gay & Lesbian Review, AfterEllen, AfterElton, GO Magazine, Bisexual.com, and Hakomi Forum.

 She spearheaded the successful campaign to add a bisexual award category to the Lambda Literary Awards in 2006 and served as a “Lammy” judge for six years.
 Her one-act play, Lavender Heights,